 For engineering service-oriented enterprises in the era of cloud computing

-could EA notations be a lingua franca or modern hieroglyphs?
+could EA notations be a lingua franca ?

-There is a more and more common understanding, that not the ownership of information technology resources but their management is the foundation for sustainable competitive advantage .
-According to Ross et al. , smart companies define how they (will) do business (using an operating model) and design the processes and infrastructure critical to their current and future operations (enterprise architecture).
+Several developments, such as the success of cloud-computing show that not the ownership of IT resources but their management is the foundation for sustainable competitive advantage.
+According to Ross et al. , smart companies define how they (will) do business (using an operating model) and design the processes and infrastructure critical to their current and future operations (using an enterprise architecture).

-The management of information technology resources should be done with the application of engineering principles, called enterprise engineering.
-Enterprise Engineering allows deriving the Enterprise Architecture from the enterprise goals and strategy and aligning it with the enterprise resources as shown in figure 1, but it may also be supported by the Enterprise Architecture if the latter is documented.
-Enterprise architecture , aims (i) to understand the interactions and all kind of articulations between business and information technology, (ii) to define how to align business components and IT components, as well as business strategy and IT strategy, and more particularly (iii) to develop and support a common understanding and sharing of those purposes of interest.
+Enterprise Engineering (EE) is the application of engineering principles to the design of Enterprise Architectures.
+It allows deriving the Enterprise Architecture from the enterprise goals and strategy and aligning it with the enterprise resources as shown in Figure 1, Enterprise architecture aims (i) to understand the interactions and all kind of articulations between business and information technology, (ii) to define how to align business components and IT components, as well as business strategy and IT strategy, and more particularly (iii) to develop and support a common understanding and sharing of those purposes of interest.
 Enterprise architecture is used to map the enterprise goal and strategy to the enterprise’s resources (actors, assets, IT supports) and to take into account the evolution of this mapping.
 It also provides documentation on the assignment of enterprise resources to the enterprise goals and strategy.
-To this end, advantageous patterns (best practices) can be reused and alternative design solutions can be compared.
-Furthermore, enterprise architecture may be checked for compliance with laws, regulatory rules etc. Finally, enterprise architecture facilitates the measurement the performance and efficiency of the resources used.

 There are different paradigms for creating enterprise architecture.
-The most important regarding the purpose of this workshop is to encapsulate the functionalities provided by IT resources as services, as shown in figure 2.
-By this means, it is possible to clearly describe the contributions of IT resources both in terms of functionality and quality and to define a service-oriented enterprise architecture.
-Service-oriented enterprise architecture easily integrates wide-spread technological approaches such as SOA or emerging ones as the cloud computing because they also use service as structuring paradigm.
-Service-oriented enterprise engineering further develops the enterprise engineering approach selecting service as governing paradigm.
-The enterprise goals and strategies are mapped to a service-oriented enterprise architecture, as shown in figure 1.
+The most important is to encapsulate the functionalities of IT resources as services, as shown in Figure 2.
+By this means, it is possible to clearly describe the contributions of IT both in terms of functionality and quality and to define a service-oriented enterprise architecture (SoEA).
+SoEA easily integrates wide-spread technological approaches such as SOA or emerging ones as cloud computing because they also use service as structuring and governing paradigm.
+The enterprise goals and strategies are mapped to a SoEA, as shown in Figure 1.

 Figure 1: Service-oriented Enterprise Engineering